Generalised quantum speed limit for arbitrary time-continuous evolution: Introduction

 \section{Introduction}

 The laws of quantum physics impose a fundamental limit on the evolution speed of quantum systems.
 This limit is commonly known as the quantum speed limit (QSL).
-The QSL establishes a lower bound on the evolution time required to transport the quantum system from the initial state to the target state.
+The QSL establishes a lower bound on the evolution time required to transport a quantum system from an initial state to the target state under a given dynamics.
 This bound provides a novel relation between energy and time, like the energy-time uncertainty relation.
 The study of QSL is essential not only for theoretical understanding, but also for practical applications in the rapidly developing field of quantum technologies.
-In recent years, QSL has been extensively investigated for applications in quantum computing~\cite{AGN12}, quantum batteries~\cite{F.Campaioli2018, Mohan2021}, quantum control theory~\cite{Caneva2009,Campbell2017}, quantum metrology~\cite{Campbell2018}, quantum thermodynamics~\cite{Mukhopadhyay2018} etc.
+In recent years, QSL has been extensively investigated for applications in quantum computing~\cite{AGN12}, quantum batteries~\cite{F.Campaioli2018,Manab2020, Mohan2021,Mohan21}, quantum control theory~\cite{Caneva2009,Campbell2017}, quantum metrology~\cite{Demkowicz2012,Campo2013,Toth2014,Beau2017,Campbell2018}, quantum thermodynamics~\cite{Campo2014,Mukhopadhyay2018} etc.

 The first QSL bound on the evolution time was discovered by Mandelstam and Tamm~\cite{Mandelstam1945} using the Heisenberg-Robertson uncertainty relation.
 It depends on the shortest distance between the initial and the final state and the variance of the driving Hamiltonian.
 Later on, another QSL bound was given by Margolous and Levitin~\cite{Margolus1998}, which depends on the mean energy of the driving Hamiltonian.
-Although Aharonov and Anandan first introduced the notion of the speed of transportation of a quantum system by using the Fubini-Study metric, which is now known as the `quantum speed limit'~\cite{Anandan1990}.
+Although Aharonov and Anandan first introduced the notion of the speed of transportation of a quantum system using the Fubini-Study metric, which is now known as the `quantum speed limit'~\cite{Anandan1990}.
 Subsequently, the same notion was defined in Ref.~\cite{akp91}, where the Riemannian metric was used to define the speed of transportation of quantum systems for unitary evolutions.
 It was shown that the speed of transportation of a quantum state in the projective Hilbert space is proportional to the variance of the driving Hamiltonian of the quantum system.
 The quantum speed of transportation was discovered to be proportional to the super current in the Josephson junction~\cite{Anandan1997}.
 The notion of the Fubini-Study metric has been generalised for arbitrary quantum evolution in Ref.~\cite{Pati1995}.